Air pollution in Delhi: Response of expatriates and government

 To contend with the poor air quality, embassies and international businesses in Delhi are considering reducing staff tenures, advising staff to reconsider bringing their children to Delhi, providing high-end air purifiers, and installing expensive air purifiers in their offices.

 On 14 November 2021 the air quality index of Delhi reached 465 and in response to the severe air quality index, the Delhi government announced the closure of all educational institutions for a week from November 15 after the Supreme Court raised concerns over the deteriorating air quality index.
-On 17 November as the was no improvement on the condition of the air quality index in Delhi.
+On 17 November as there was no improvement of the condition of the air quality index in Delhi.
 The Commission for Air Quality Monitoring (CAQM) directed that all schools, colleges and educational institutions will be closed until further notice, in Delhi and in NCR.
-Other than this the entries of trucks have been banned in Delhi, all construction activities have been halted until 21 November 2021 and 6 out of 11 thermal power plants in Delhi in a radius of 300 km have been shut down until 30 November, in an effort to reduce pollution and improve the air quality index.
+Other than this the entry of trucks has been banned in Delhi; all construction activities have been halted until 21 November 2021 and 6 out of 11 thermal power plants in Delhi in a radius of 300 km have been shut down until 30 November, in an effort to reduce pollution and improve the air quality index.

-The Delhi government said that to control the pollution in Delhi they will also be adding 1000 extra CNG buses will be implemented.
+The Delhi government said that to control the pollution in Delhi they will also be adding 1000 extra CNG buses to the fleet.
 The Civil Defense Unit will also be checking the registrations and pollution certificates of the cars randomly to curb the pollution.
-Diesel cars above 10 years and Petrol cars about 15 years are banned in Delhi due to the pollution they cause.
+Diesel cars above 10 years and Petrol cars above 15 years of age are banned in Delhi due to the pollution they cause.

 The Supreme Court of India also suggested that government officers living in government colonies should either commute by car pooling together or by public transport.

-On 18 November Uttar Pradesh Pollution Control Board announced that schools will no longer be closed due to air pollution in Noida and Ghaziabad.
+On 18 November, the Uttar Pradesh Pollution Control Board announced that schools will no longer be closed due to air pollution in Noida and Ghaziabad.

 In view of pollution, the demand for air purifiers has increased significantly in Delhi-NCR.
 According to the available data, out of the total sales in the country, 70% of the demand is coming from Delhi-NCR.
 However, companies say that the demand for air purifiers has increased from other parts of the country as well.

 The Delhi Government on 27 November 2021, banned the entry of commercial petrol and diesel vehicles in Delhi in view of the increasing pollution in Delhi.
+On 1 March 2025, the Delhi Government decided that fuel stations will stop providing fuel to vehicles older than 15 years starting 1 April 2025, in an effort to reduce vehicular air pollution.